kukuu/AGILITY/software-testing-life-cycle.md

 1. Agile testing promotes collaboration.
 It emphasizes integrated teams, frequent releases, and the ability to adapt to changing business requirements.
-It involves the entire team throughout the entire development lifecycle.
+It involves the entire team throughout the entire development lifecycle.i.e

+- TDD
+- BDD

 2. Agile testing shortens the feedback loop, and shorter feedback loops increase the team’s agility.